MicrosoftDocs/appcenter-docs/docs/transition/moving/incompatibilities.md

 ## Externally hosted builds

-App Center doesn't currently support externally hosted builds.
-We won't move any versions with externally hosted builds.
+App Center supports externally hosted builds.
+If you are unable to move your app, please contact support.

 ## Feedback